-I will admit, Lionheart was my least favorite of Penman's books, though it was still amazing by most standards.
-A King's Ransom did not disappoint in any way.
-It's getting difficult to rank SKP's books because I want to place them all on top.
+I will admit, though Lionheart was still amazing by most standards, it was my least favorite of Penman's books.
+Not so with this one.
+It's getting difficult to rank her books because I want to place them all on top.

 I expected this book to be informative, knowing the author's tendency to research the smallest details and make her novels as close to real life as possible.
 I didn't expect to be so emotionally invested.
 I didn't expect to cry through the last 100 pages.
 Let me tell you, knowing the time, place, and cause of a person's death does not prepare you for watching them die.
 The reader is placed at the bedside along with the mourners, except we have modern medicine in our back pocket and aren't allowed to administer it.